Get a no obligation quote & instant decision

 What is a bridging loan?

-But bridging loans are a secured loan, meaning that you have to secure an asset against them, usually a property or properties.
-As there is a risk of losing your asset, bridging loans are sometimes known as the loan of last resort.
+• Bridging loans are a secured form of borrowing.
+This means that you have to secure an asset against them, usually a property or properties.
+As there is a risk of losing your asset if you cannot repay the loan, bridging loans are sometimes known as the loan of last resort.

 Here are some examples of when you may consider using a bridging loan:

-• You are in a property chain that has collapsed and you don’t want to lose out on buying your dream home.
+• You are in a property chain that has collapsed and don’t want to lose out on buying your dream home – a common example of using bridging loans for a house purchase.

 • If you want to downsize.
 By taking out a bridging loan to fund your new purchase, you’ll have longer to sell your current home so you may be able to achieve a higher sale price.
 It also removes the stress of having to buy and sell at the same time.